Good podcast

 David Bowie?s mad, marvelous Moonage Daydream

 When David Bowie wrote ?Moonage Daydream,? he didn?t actually write it for himself.
 Yet, the song became the pivotal hinge on which the rest of his ingenious album, 'The Rise And Fall Of Ziggy Stardust And The Spiders From Mars' swung.
 A deep cut on the album, it is the title that director Brett Morgen took for the documentary film about Bowie?s kaleidoscopic career, and for good reason: when Bowie freaked out in a moonage daydream, we all did after his fashion.
 Find out why this song is an important star in Bowie?s constellation of music in the 100th episode of the Behind The Song podcast.
 Watch the video episode and subscribe to the Behind The Song Youtube channel: https://bit.ly/2DBF4wJ Host: Janda Lane Music Producer: Christian Lane Learn more about your ad choices.
-Visit megaphone.fm/adchoices
+Visit podcastchoices.com/adchoices

 2022-09-14